akshay1502/tydd/README.md

 - Running `npm run dev` will create migrations and will pull the data from DB automatically (no need for manual migrations)
 - [Local APIs](https://payloadcms.com/docs/local-api/overview) by payload are used for faster performance and low latency
 - Find cms level restrictions in `/src/access`

-## Miscellaneous

-- Project uses `shadcn` and `tailwind` for rendering frontend UI elements
-- `Nodemailer` is being used for sending mails
-- Forms are handled using `react-hook-form` along with `zod` for validations
-- `Swiper` is being used for serving multipel use cases
-- `yet-another-react-lightbox` package for showcasing gallery
-- `gsap` for animations